 - What experiments, prototypes, or studies need to be produced/executed?

 - What is the validation strategy?
 How will it show the goal was reached?

-This is not a technical paper, so do not focus on technical details, but rather on the research method.
+This isn’t a technical paper, don’t focus on technical details, but rather on the research method.